th2-net/th2-conn-generic/conn-ntg/README.md

 # Logout timeout in milliseconds.
 logoutTimeout: 5000

-# Idle timeout in milliseconds (if no message has been sent then client must sent Heartbeat message)
+# Idle timeout in milliseconds (if no message has been sent then the client must sent a Heartbeat message)
 heartbeatTimeout: 30000

 # Number of missed Heartbeat messages forcing the client to break the connection.